heavenlyblues/kracker_barrel/README.md

-# Password Cracker Tool
+# Password Cracker Tool – work in progress

 ## Overview
-This tool is designed to facilitate the testing of password strength by attempting to crack hashed passwords using various cryptographic algorithms.
+This tool is designed to crack hashed passwords using various cryptographic algorithms.
 It supports multiple hashing algorithms such as Argon2, bcrypt, Scrypt, and PBKDF2.
+(Last two functions now currently working)

 ## Features
 - Supports multiple hashing algorithms.
 - Utilizes multiprocessing to enhance the cracking process.
-- Handles large lists of potential passwords efficiently.
+- Handles large lists of potential passwords.
 - Provides a clear display of processing status and results.
+(Can be refined)

 ## Requirements
 - `bcrypt` library (`pip install bcrypt`)